 Limited blog features

-Blogs on Shopify are fairly minimal in terms of functionality.
-It’s understandable why an eCommerce platform wouldn’t put a lot of focus on blogging but, unfortunately, these limitations do affect SEO.
-For example, currently, there are no ways of conveniently categorizing blog posts, unless you want to “cheat” your way through it by creating multiple blogs.
-And this method doesn’t solve a problem but barely masks it.
+You can add a blog on Shopify but it’s fairly minimal in terms of functionality.
+It’s understandable why an eCommerce platform wouldn’t put a lot of focus on blogging but these limitations affect SEO.

 How to work with SEO on Shopify?